ivh/tmy.se/content/nixon-in-china.md

 A few examples that come to mind immediately:

-* If a (European) Green Party would become pro-nuclear for climate-change reasons, after decades of opposition, they would immediately have more credibility than the parties that always have been for nuclear power.
+* If a (European) Green Party were to turn pro-nuclear for climate-change reasons, after decades of opposition, they would immediately have more credibility than the parties that always have been for nuclear power.
 * It took the social-democrats to dismantle the western European welfare states.
 Similar attempts from